-New rules will extend the UK's existing "essential supplies" regime to prohibit the enforcement of so-called ipso facto clauses - i.e., clauses allowing one party to a contract to terminate solely on the basis of the insolvency of the counterparty - in contracts for the supply of goods or services.
+New rules extend the UK's existing "essential supplies" regime to prohibit the enforcement of so-called ipso facto clauses - i.e., clauses allowing one party to a contract to terminate, or impose altered terms, solely on the basis of the insolvency of the counterparty - in contracts for the supply of goods or services.

-The proposals include safeguards, e.g., a supplier can be relieved of the requirement to supply if it causes hardship to its business.
+The Act includes safeguards, e.g., a supplier can be relieved of the requirement to supply if it causes hardship to its business.
 There is also a temporary exemption for small company suppliers during the COVID-19 emergency.